CyberTrackerConservation/aerialsurvey/README.md

 At its core, the system uses the [XlsForm](https://xlsform.org) standard, making it compatible with widely used data collection backends like [KoBoToolbox](https://kobotoolbox.org), [ODK](https://getodk.org), and [Survey123](http://survey123.arcgis.com/).
 Data collected via CyberTracker is stored in a standard XlsForm-compatible format, enabling easy integration with existing reporting workflows and dashboards.

 To enable the speed and flexibility required for aerial data collection, the XlsForm is extended with [CyberTracker-specific visual and interaction features](https://cybertrackerwiki.org/xlsform/).
-These include customized layouts, button-based entry, and touch-optimized interfaces that go beyond the standard capabilities of most form-based tools.
+This includes a custom layout which is optimized to make data entry efficient for this use case.

-> **Note:** While the data model is compatible with other platforms, **CyberTracker is required** on the mobile device to collect data using this system.
+> **Note:** While the data model is compatible with other platforms, **CyberTracker is required** on the mobile device.
 It interprets the XlsForm with the embedded CyberTracker extensions, providing the necessary UI for field use.

 This repository contains everything needed to use the system:
 * The XlsForm survey, preconfigured for aerial data capture
 * Instructions for customizing specific parts of the form (e.g., observation types)
 * Setup guidance for installing the form on CyberTracker and integrating with a backend